Mathématique: Chapter 6

 “I’m well-read to the point that defies believability.”

 “And yet—“ Young said, “not very good at geography.
 You’re living in Colorado, y’know.
 A state that shares a border with Wyoming.
+And Utah.
 You really should be able to name more than one city in The Equality State.”

 “You’re not what?”